openhwgroup/cva6/docs/01_cva6_user/Introduction.rst

    :header: "Configuration", "Short description", "Target", "Privilege levels", "Supported RISC-V ISA", "CV-X-IF"

    "**CV32A60X**", "32-bit **application** core", "ASIC", "Machine, Supervisor, User", "RV32IMACZicsr_Zifencei_Zicount_Zba_Zbb_Zbc_Zbs_Zcb_Zicond", "Included"
-   "**CV32E6?X**", "32-bit **embedded** core", "ASIC", "Machine only", "RV32IMCZicsr_Zifencei_Zba_Zbb_Zbc_Zbs_Zcb", "Included"
+   "**CV32A60MX**", "32-bit **embedded** core", "ASIC", "Machine only", "RV32IMCZicsr_Zifencei_Zba_Zbb_Zbc_Zbs_Zcb", "Included"

-The "?" digit in CV32E6?X is to be defined, as the team has not yet decided if this core will be extended with dual-issue.
+CV32A60MX is an interim part number until the team can decide if this configuration is single- or dual-issue.
+If the dual-issue architecture is selected, the part number will become CV32A65MX to denote the extra performance.

 In the future, dedicated user manuals for each configuration could be generated.
 The team is looking for a contributor to implement this through *templating*.